The Truth Behind AI Hallucinations: Why Generative Models Fabricate Facts and How to Tame Them

 1. Loss of User Trust

-Once information (text, images, or videos) produced by the AI goes viral, errors spread quickly on the internet and to reputable publications, academic work, and decision pipelines.
+Once information (text, images, or videos) produced by the AI goes viral, errors spread quickly.
+This includes reputable publications, academic work, and decision pipelines.

 3. Professional and Legal Exposure

-If a hallucinated output reverberates in law, medicine, and finance, there may be regulatory or life-and-death consequences.
-Companies are increasingly liable towards their clients when it comes to "AI lies".
+If a hallucinated output is used in law, medicine, and finance, there may be regulatory or life-and-death consequences.
+Companies are increasingly liable towards their clients when it comes to "AI lies."

 4. Operational Failures